Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Expected result**

-The output of the last command should contains information that resigning procedure was successful.
+The output of the last command should contain information that resigning procedure was successful.

 Example output: